Ajahn Amnat

 In 1993 Daniel discovered Muay Thai, training under Ajahn Eric Advincula and Ajahn Ed Advincula.
 Over the years Daniel trained in several Muay Thai clubs in Toronto and Montreal.

-In 2007 Daniel became one of the head instructors at TKMT-Toronto Kickboxing Muay Thai Academy, where he met Ajahn Amnat, received his Kru in 2010, managed both their Downtown and Uptown locations, and was head coach of the TKMT Danforth location
+In 2007 Daniel became one of the head instructors at TKMT-Toronto Kickboxing Muay Thai Academy, where he met Ajahn Amnat, received his Kru in 2010, managed both their Downtown and Uptown locations, and was head coach of the TKMT Danforth location up until 2020.

-Daniel continues to train in Muay Thai at Naka Martial Arts, Boxing at Cabbagetown, and Brazilian Jiu Jitsu
+Daniel followed Ajahn Amnat where he now coaches at Naka Martial Arts.
+Daniel continues to train in Muay Thai at Naka Martial Arts, Boxing at Cabbagetown, and Brazilian Jiu Jitsu at Gracie Barra Downtown West.

 Craig